wodanaz/adaptiPhy/findingneutrality.md

-# To subset a list of putative neutral elements:
+# To create a subset list of putative neutral elements:

+First, we need to compute the substitution rate among each node and tip of the three.
+Here, we used PhyloFit to do this.

 ```bash